ON THE BACK OF THOUGHT

 How the body becomes the body is not a belief.
 It’s a ubiquitous force simultaneously earthbound and tied to the other.
 With all its astonishing complexities, the mass that makes being human is everywhere, in one form or another, all at once, right now.
 Keep it at bay and shut this energy out, if you will, but it will not concede.

-Boson’s no fluke; it’s a revelation.
+Boson is no fluke; it’s a revelation.
 Go quietly with the mind and witness the body’s ability to receive and transmit the cosmos in unison.
-The universe is the field of mass.
-We’re interconnected—mystical beings.
+The universe is the field of mass, body and brain, past and future, us in entirety.
+Despite our tribal differences, we’re joined at the hip, interconnected mystical beings.

-This vast canopy of stars, this Earth with its massive heartbeat of life in which we find ourselves, magically defined by words, turned on its head with scientific discovery.
+This vast canopy of stars, this Earth with its massive heartbeat of life in which we find ourselves, magically defined by words, turned on its head with scientific discovery, remains a mysterious wonder.
 Yet, the miracle of life itself, fully realised, experienced, and taken to heart, is often dark and unsettled, too shattered for a lecture on the power of thought, how energy works, or what we’re made of.

 The pain of losing someone you deeply love to an untimely death can be overwhelming.
 It can feel as though the world has lost its colour and meaning.

 A precious balm soothes our sad, weary hearts as we lay down to rest by the ocean, lulled by the crashing waves.
-Stricken by loss, the rush of the sea and the cries of seabirds remind us of the beauty of life beyond the grave.
+Stricken by loss, the rush of the sea and the cries of seabirds remind us of life beyond the grave.

 As the day draws to a close, the sun sets, bringing a sense of calm and peace.
 Yet, outside, in the forests, jungles, fields, and by the waterside, life is bustling with activity.
 Creatures of all shapes and sizes, above and below ground, are busy birthing and dying, allowing new life to bloom.
 Air filled with the sweet scent of flowers and the sound of nature creates a symphony that soothes the soul.